Advertise with Us!

 Despite being almost 50 years old, C is still leading the programming scene from the forefront.
 The programming language not only has a wide variety of applications but is also the inspiration for a variety of modern, powerful programming languages, such as Java, C#, and Python.

 Although there are very few job profiles these days that only require a high-level proficiency in C, most programming jobs necessitate for a good understanding of the fundamental concepts of the C programming language.
-So, many programming job interviews involve C-based questions.
+So, many programming job interviews involve C Interview questions and answers.

-If you’re preparing for a C-based interview, then you’ve landed at the right spot.
+If you’re preparing for a C programming interview questions, then you’ve landed at the right spot.
 Here are 40+ best C interview questions to help you get going for that job interview or to simply self-assess how good you’ve gotten with the general-purpose, procedural programming language:

 Question: List some of the most important features of the C programming language.